 Foundation names Jessica Lawdan and Tom Morello 7th Annual Alumni Achievement Award Recipients

-The District 128 Foundation for Learning is proud to announce this year's recipients of the Alumni Achievement Awards: Jessica Lawdan, Vernon Hills High School Class of 2011, and Tom Morello, Libertyville High School Class of 1982.
-The two were recognized during the 1-28 Day of Giving.
+The District 128 Foundation for Learning is proud to announce the 2020 Alumni Achievement Awards: Jessica Lawdan, Vernon Hills High School Class of 2011, and Tom Morello, Libertyville High School Class of 1982.

 Jessica Lawdan is an active music teacher in the public school and community arts education circles of Denver, Colorado.
 She attended St. Olaf College in Northfield, MN where she earned her Bachelor's of Music in Vocal Music Education for grades K-12.
 During her time at St. Olaf, she started the school's first co-ed a cappella group, The HillHarmonics, and sang with the St. Olaf Choir under Anton Armstrong.
 Since relocating to the Denver metro area, she has worked with the Colorado Music Festival + Center for Musical Arts, The Colorado Children's Chorale, 303 Choir/VoCoalition, Youth on Record, the Colorado Chorale, the Denver Choir League and many other musical organizations while serving as a full-time music teacher in Aurora, Glendale, and Green Valley Ranch.
 Her students have performed with local groups such as hip-hop duo The Reminders as well as recorded on records for national acts such as The Flobots (hear them on 2017's record "Neoenemies"!).